An overview of rezonateR for Rezonator users

 rezrObjs

-There are three main kinds of objects in rezonateR
+There are three main kinds of objects in rezonateR that

-you will interact with directly, namely rezrObj
+you will interact with directly, namely rezrObj,

-will be covered in this section.
+nodeMaps will be covered in this section.

-s are relatively complex, and will form the bulk of
+rezrDFs are relatively complex, and will form the bulk of

 our discussion in this vignette.

-objects contain one single nodeMap
+rezrObj objects contain one single nodeMap

-and several rezrDF
+and several rezrDFs:

 print("Item in myRez:")